 Expert Tips for Expressing Beauty

-- Listen actively: Pay attention to how native speakers use ‘hermosa’ in different contexts.
-Note what they are describing and the tone they use.
+- Listen Actively: Pay close attention to how native Spanish speakers use ‘hermosa’ in different contexts – in films, music, conversations, and literature.
+Note the tone and the subject matter.

 Frequently Asked Questions